Joshua Michael Collmenter

 - Debut April 17, 2011

 Josh was All-State in high school.
-In his first season with Central Michigan University, in 2005, Collmenter went 7-1 with a 2.70 ERA in 16 games (10 starts).
-Louisville Slugger named him a Freshman All-American.
-He was third in the Mid-American Conference in ERA.
-The following season, Collmenter went 8-5 with a 3.41 ERA in 15 games (14 starts).
+In his first season at Central Michigan, in 2005, he went 7-1 with a 2.70 ERA in 16 games (10 starts).
+Louisville Slugger named him a Freshman All-American and he finished third in the MAC in ERA.
+The following season, he went 8-5 with a 3.41 ERA in 15 games (14 starts).
 That summer, he had a 1-1, 2.42 record for the Hyannis Mets of the Cape Cod League.
-He went 9-4 with a 1.93 ERA in 15 starts in 2007.
-He led the Mid-American Conference in wins, strikeouts (117) and ERA for a pitching Triple Crown.
-He was named the MAC Pitcher of the Year.
-He was 15th in NCAA Division I in ERA.
-He set a school record with 288 career strikeouts.
-In the 2007 amateur draft, he was taken by the Diamondbacks in the 15th round.
-He was signed by scout Matt Haas and began his professional career that season.
+He went 9-4 with a 1.93 ERA in 15 starts in 2007, earning MAC Pitcher of the Year honors by leading in wins, strikeouts (117) and ERA for a pitching Triple Crown.
+He was 15th in D-I in ERA and set a school record with 288 career strikeouts.
+In the draft, he was taken by the Diamondbacks in the 15th round, signed by scout Matt Haas.

 Collmenter played for the Yakima Bears in 2007, going 6-3 with a 2.71 ERA in 14 games (12 starts).
-He led the Northwest League in ERA, .26 ahead of Bruce Billings, but did not win All-Star honors.
+He led the Northwest League in ERA, .26 ahead of Bruce Billings.
 In 2008, he pitched for the South Bend Silver Hawks, going 12-8 with a 3.41 ERA in 27 starts.
-The following season, Collmenter went 8-10 with a 4.15 ERA in 27 starts for the Visalia Rawhide.
-As well, he struck out 152 batters in 145 1/3 innings that season.
+The following season, he went 8-10 with a 4.15 ERA in 27 starts for the Visalia Rawhide, striking out 152 batters in 145 1/3 innings.
 He led Diamondbacks farmhands in strikeouts and opponent average.
 In the high-scoring California League, he was 9th in ERA and led in whiffs.
-Baseball America ranked him as owning the best changeup in the league.
-He split the 2010 season between the Rawhide, Mobile Bay Bears and Reno Aces, going a combined 14-8 with a 3.38 ERA in 25 starts.
+Baseball America ranked him owning the best changeup in the league.
+He split 2010 between the Rawhide, Mobile Bay Bears and Reno Aces, going a combined 14-8 with a 3.38 ERA in 25 starts.

-Collmenter joined the Diamondbacks' staff two weeks into the 2011 season, pitching out of the bullpen at first.
-He made his first major league start on May 14, facing the Los Angeles Dodgers and held them scoreless for six innings to get credit for a 1-0 win; his opponent that night was Chad Billingsley, who gave up only one hit - a double by Stephen Drew - but Collmenter's teammates managed to turn that hit into a run and he made the short lead stand.
-In fact he did not give up a single run in his first 15 innings as a major league starter.
-He finished the season with a record of 10-10, and an excellent ERA at 3.38.
-He pitched 154 1/3 innings, with a K/W ration of 100/28.
-He started Game 3 of the NLDS against the Milwaukee Brewers with the D-Backs down 2 games to 1, but he pitched a very solid game, giving up a single run in 7 innings on his way to an 8-1 win.
-He finished 5th in voting for the 2011 National League Rookie of the Year Award, trailing Craig Kimbrel, Freddie Freeman, Vance Worley and Wilson Ramos.
+Josh joined the Diamondbacks' staff two weeks into the 2011 season, pitching out of the bullpen at first.
+He made his first start on May 14, facing the Los Angeles Dodgers and holding them scoreless for six innings to get credit for a 1-0 win; his opponent was Chad Billingsley, who gave up only one hit - a double by Stephen Drew - but Collmenter's teammates turned it into a run and he made the short lead stand.
+In fact, he did not give up a single run in his first 15 innings as a major league starter.
+He finished the season with a record of 10-10 and an excellent ERA at 3.38, pitching 154 1/3 innings with a K/BB ratio of 100/28.
+He started Game 3 of the NLDS against the Milwaukee Brewers, with the D-Backs down 2 games to 1, giving up a single run in 7 innings on his way to an 8-1 win.
+He finished 5th in voting for the Rookie of the Year, trailing Craig Kimbrel, Freddie Freeman, Vance Worley and Wilson Ramos.